Job boards are a traditional source of job postings in the Internet age.

-[For the really REALLY big sites, check out the "Job Aggregators" which include sites like Indeed.com and SimplyHired.com.
+[For the really REALLY big sites, check out the "Job Aggregators" which include sites like Indeed.com, the largest aggregator, and SimplyHired.com.
 Aggregators collect jobs from thousands of sources, including the Super Sites, but not from Craigslist.].

 Legitimate niche sites serve smaller specific constituencies: a location, profession, age group, industry, or interest.
 Very often these sites are associated with professional or industry associations or other pre-Internet face-to-face business groups.

 Niche sites are popular with employers who can’t afford the costs associated with using the supersites and may want to minimize the expenses associated with relocating a new employee.
 They are also popular with recruiters who are looking for the kind of person who is associated with a specific professional association, industry, or interest group.